-What you must pay when you get these What you must pay when you get these Services that are covered for you services In-Network services Out-of-Network Hospice care (continued) If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in- network services If you obtain the covered services from an out-of-network provider, you pay the plan cost-sharing for out-of-network services For services that are covered by our plan but are not covered by Medicare Part A or B: our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
-You pay your plan cost- sharing amount for these services.
+What you must pay when you get these services What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Hospice care (continued) If you obtain the covered services from an in-network provider, you only pay the plan cost-sharing amount for in-network services If you obtain the covered services If you obtain the covered services.
+If you obtain the covered services from an out-of-network provider, you pay the plan cost-sharing for out-of- network services For services that are covered by our plan but are not covered by Medicare Part A or B: our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+You pay your plan cost-sharing amount for these services.
 For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
-See Physician/ Practitioner services, including doctor's office visits: Specialist.
+See Physician/Pra including doctor's of · · · · · · · · · · · · · · · · · · · immunizations There is no 50% coinsurance No prior authorization required.
+Covered Medicare Part B services include: • Pneumonia vaccine • Flu shots, each flu season in the fall and winter, with additional flu shots if coinsurance or copay for the pneumonia, influenza, and Hepatitis B vaccines. medically necessary